-The emergency doctors of the future need to be skilled ready not only for patient care but also for all areas of physician practice and life outside of the hospital.
-At Vanderbilt Emergency Medicine our goal is to make you 100% ready to be a great doctor and team member from day one of your first job.
+The emergency physicians of the future need to be varied in their skill set, trained to deliver not only excellent patient care, but to also effectively navigate all areas of their practice and life outside of the hospital.
+At Vanderbilt Emergency Medicine, our goal is to make you 100% ready to be a great doctor and team member from day one of your first job.
 Success for us is a medical director who says “this is the best new grad I’ve hired in 10 years.”

 How do you get there?
 The first step is being a great clinician.
-Beyond that here at Vanderbilt we will teach you to be a great employee, manager, and leader.
+Above and beyond that at Vanderbilt we will teach you to be a great employee, manager, and leader.

 We are actively working to schedule sessions on public speaking and formal leadership training with outside experts.
 Public speaking is an essential skill for leaders both in formal settings (presentations, didactics) and in informal ones (team debriefs, huddles).
 Our goal is that each resident will receive targeted coaching in speaking and by the time they are seniors will have crafted a Grand Rounds style talk that they will then present to their peers for feedback.
 Check back for more on this!

-Starting in 2021 our program director Dr. Pirotte has created a special coaching curriculum for our PGY3 residents.
+Starting in 2021 our program director Dr. Pirotte has created a unique coaching curriculum for our PGY3 residents designed to prepare you for all aspects of being an EM physician that go beyond clinical pratice.
 We meet about twice a month and talk about real life.
 Early in the year we focus on crafting detailed cirriculm vitaes, writing high quality cover letters, and digging into the nuts and bolts of finding a job.
-Later we transition and talk about practice life including financial planning, working as an integral part of the medical staff, aligning with your medical director, understanding social determinants of health, navigating malpractice risk, and documenting in such a way as to bill fairly for your services.
-This is a no-holds-barred seminar that will have you ready to hit the ground running.
+Later we transition and talk about life as an attending including financial planning, working as an integral part of the medical staff, aligning with your medical director, understanding social determinants of health, navigating malpractice risk, and documenting in such a way as to bill fairly for your services.
+This is a no-holds-barred seminar series that will have you ready to hit the ground running.

 FINDING YOUR DREAM JOB